 To sustain the metabolic function of the mitochondria and energy homeostasis – the process which regulates food intake and energy expenditure – starvation-induced autophagy reprocesses intracellular components into metabolic pathways, which are basically a linked series of chemical reactions occurring within a cell.

-The metabolic and biosynthetic pathways reutilize and recycle the degraded ‘breakdown products’ that are released from lysosomes, which are the enzymes responsible for breaking down proteins, carbohydrates, and lipids.
+These metabolic and biosynthetic pathways reutilise and recycle the degraded ‘breakdown products’ that are released from lysosomes, which are the enzymes responsible for breaking down proteins, carbohydrates, and lipids.